 Take out some time from your busy schedule for things that make you feel good.
 Self-care and self-love are integral parts of a healthy mind and body.
 Do not feel guilty to spend quality time with yourself, it is a necessity that your health demands.

-- Do not hesitate from taking professional help:
+8. Do not hesitate from taking professional help

-There is no harm in consulting a doctor and talking out your mental condition.
-It will enable you to widen your perspective of the situation and you will start finding solutions.
+There is no harm in consulting a doctor to talk about your condition of mental fatigue.
+Doing so will only enable you to widen your perspective of the situation.
+You will start finding solutions to deal better with mental fatigue.
 Gradually, you will totally be relieved of mental fatigue.
 Once relieved, share this with your close ones, so that more people become aware of brain fatigue and know how to deal with it.

 Also Read: Depression at workplace: What to do?